open-sdr/openwifi/doc/app_notes/frequent_trick.md

 ```
 Value N: 0 for Linux auto control; 4 ~ 11 for 6.5M, 13M, 19.5M, 26M, 39M, 52M, 58.5M, 65M.
 By default, the normal GI is used.
 To use the short GI, you need to add 16 to the target value N.

-## Arbiturary Tx IQ sample
+## Arbitrary Tx IQ sample

-  To be written.
+Arbitrary IQ sample (maximum 512 samples) can be written to tx_intf and sent for test purpose.